micooke/WWVB/README.md

 1. calculates leapyears
 2. converts day, month to day of the year
 3. converts invalid time/date additions ie. hour 25, day 1 -> hour 1, day 2 etc
-TODO: I need to move the static int arrays at the top to PROGMEM.
+</br>TODO: I need to move the static int arrays at the top to PROGMEM.